CommonAccord/Model_Document_Projects/List.md

 This list is arbitrary and incomplete.
 It should be expressed as a graph.
 The goal here is to start.
 Note, too, that it is all in English and very US-centric.
 There is a rest of world out there.

-The ideal for legal forms is that they be unrestricted, curated and rated, with links to authors.
+The ideal for legal forms is that they be unrestricted, curated and rated, updated (maintained), with traceable origins and versions, links to authors.
 Forums instead of forms.
+Like open source software.

 At bottom a few links to other lists.